mugicha101/Readible-DSA-Collection/README.md

 ## About

-Collection of various data structures and algorithms not found in the C++ standard library. \
+Collection of various templated data structures and algorithms not found in the C++ standard library. \
-Mostly intended to provide readible implementations without sacrificing basic useability and performance. \
+Provides readible implementations with basic useability and performance.

-## Collection (WIP)
+## Collection

-- skip list
+- Skip List